GoogleCloudPlatform/cloud-hackathons/hacks/intro-to-gke/solutions.md

 > **Note** If you're using an existing GKE cluster or if you created a cluster through Cloud Console, then you need to run the following command to retrieve the cluster's credentials and configure the kubectl command-line tool with them:
 >
-> `gcloud container clusters get-credentials fancy-cluster`
+> `gcloud container clusters get-credentials fancy-cluster --zone us-central1-c`
 >
 > If you already created a cluster with the `gcloud container clusters create` command listed above, then you do not need to complete this step.